Regulation

 • Compliance violations (ongoing reports)

-Critical infrastructure in Switzerland, Austria, and across the EU
+Critical infrastructures in Switzerland, Austria and EU-wide

 Switzerland — NCSC and ISchV